 Sold out of the fleet or transferred out-of-state.

-“Responsible official” means either a principal executive officer, ranking elected official, or delegated representative of the state or local government agency.
+“Responsible official” means either a principal executive officer, ranking elected official, or delegated representative of the State or local government agency.

 “Standard rounding convention” means if the calculated value is not equal to a whole number, the value shall round up to the nearest whole number when the fractional part is equal to or greater than 0.5, and round down to the nearest whole number if less than 0.5.